Puppy Trainer F.A.Q.

 Lastly, you will be responsible for all costs related to traveling to and from weekly classes.

-6. I Don’t Have ANY Dog Training Experience, Can I Still Become A Puppy Trainer?
+6. I Don’t Have ANY Dog Training Experience, Can I Still Become A Puppy Raiser?

 Yes!
 Our trainers will guide you through the process step by step, at required, weekly classes with your puppy.
 Our methods are positive reinforcement, and we have never had a volunteer say that they don’t enjoy the experiences of training their puppy!

-7. Can I Have Other Pets At Home While I Am A Puppy Trainer?
+7. Can I Have Other Pets At Home While I Am A Puppy Raiser?

 Yes, once one of our representatives visit your home and confirm that your animals are dog friendly.
 This policy supports the socializing of the puppies which promotes our need for the most well rounded adult service dogs.

-8. Can I Work Full Time And Be A Puppy Trainer?
+8. Can I Work Full Time And Be A Puppy Raiser?

 Yes!
 You will be responsible for your puppies well being and training, whether or not you chose to leave your puppy at home and arrange potty and stretch breaks every four hours OR work it out with your employer to bring your puppy in training along to work.